smartHomeHub/SmartIR/README.md

 </p>

 ## **Update the component**
 The component will check for updates each time HA is restarted.
-When there is a new version, a new Persistent Notification will appear.
+When there is a new version, a Persistent Notification will appear.
 Use the services `smartir.check_updates` to manually check for updates and `smartir.update_component` to start the automatic update.

 ## Links